pulp/pulpproject.org/content-plugins.md

 * Publish and organize Python packages just like PyPI.
 * Install Python packages using pip as published by Pulp.

+### OSTree

+The Pulp OSTree plugin is the latest plugin added.
+At the moment, it has alpha status and is under active development.
+The initial release contains the following functionality:

+* Synchronize content from a remote OSTree repository and serve it via Pulp.
+* Import new OSTree commits to an existing Pulp repository.
+* Consume content imported to Pulp using the ostree utility.

 ### Ruby Gem

 * Synchronize remote repository content and metadata locally.